nedlir/languagepod101-scraper/README.md

 ### :bookmark_tabs: Example

-For the sake of example, the process of downloading of a course from [Japanese Pod 101](https://www.japanesepod101.com/) will be demonstrated.
+For the sake of example, the process of downloading of a level from [Japanese Pod 101](https://www.japanesepod101.com/) will be demonstrated.

 Japanese Pod 101 and all other sites have a similar structure which looks as following: